Choy Li Fut: Buk Sing Choy Li Fut (北勝蔡李佛拳)

 What makes Buk Sing Choy Li Fut a unique branch is that it concentrates on the application of Choy Li Fut techniques rather than the practice of forms.
 Because the emphasis is on combat applications, the Buk Sing style in the tradition of the Jeong Yim (Jeong Hung-sing) has produced many excellent Choy Li Fut fighters.

 From the Buk Sing Choy Li Fut branch - Tam Fei-pang, Lun Ji, Chan Nien-pak, Kong On, Kong Heng, Lee Chow, Mah Yan, Lau Kuru-tong, Lung Tse-cheung, Chang Choy, and Nip Chi-fei, were all students of Tam Sam.
 Nip Chi-fei established a Bak Sing Choy Li Fut school in Ipoh, Malaysia, and Chang Choy established a Buk Sing Choy Li Fut school in Kuala Lumpur, Malaysia.
-Kong On also learned from Chow Loong, the founder of Chow Gar, and Ku Yu-jeung (Gu Ruzhang).
+Kong On also learned from 周龍/Chow Loong (also commonly written as Jow Lung), the founder of Jow Gar (not Chow Gar, which is an unrelated style of Southern Kung Fu), and Ku Yu-jeung (Gu Ruzhang).
 Kong Hing learned from his father Kong On.
 Li Hung was a student of Lai Chou and Lung Tse-cheung.
 The Lacey brothers, David and Vince Lacey were students of Kong Hing who established the first Buck Sing Choy Lay Fut in Perth 1966.
 David Lacey also opened a Buck Sing School in Melbourne in 1989.
+The Kong Style of Kong Hing and Kong On, specifically, is also taught in its original form by Schools directly part of the Kong Family's own Organisation—Schools such as, for example, Kong Hing Koon in Perth, Western Australia.